taketwo/pcl-mean-and-covariance/README.md

 1. **Clone this repository**

-   Clone with submodules and pass the `--recursive-submodules` flag:
+   Clone with submodules and pass the `--recursive` flag:

        $ git clone https://github.com/taketwo/pcl-mean-and-covariance.git --recursive-submodules

 2. **Configure with CMake**

-       $ cd <path to>/pcl-mean-and-covariance/
+       $ cd <path to>/pcl-mean-and-covariance
-       $ mkdir build
-       $ cd build/
-       $ cmake ..
+       $ cmake -C CMakeLists.txt -G "Unix Makefiles"

    Note: CMake 3.5 or higher is required.
+Also note that the generator specified after the `-G` can be something other than Unix Makefiles, E.g. Ninja.

 3. **Install `datamash`**